uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Studying the Declaration with a view to identifying its impacts on current government laws, policy, and behaviour would enable Canada to develop a holistic vision of reconciliation that embraces<!--x-->
 all aspects of the relationship between Aboriginal and non-Aboriginal Canadians, and to set the standard for international achievement in its circle of hesitating nations.

-Aboriginal peoples’ right to self-determination must be integrated into Canada’s constitutional and legal framework and civic institutions, in a manner consistent with the principles, norms, and standards of the Declaration.
+Aboriginal peoples’ right to self-determination must be integrated into Canada’s constitutional and legal framework and civic institutions, in a manner consistent with the principles, norms, and standards of the _Declaration_.
 Aboriginal peoples in Canada have Aboriginal and Treaty rights.
 They have the right to access and revitalize their own laws and governance systems within their own communities and in their dealings with governments.
 They have a right to protect and revitalize their cultures, languages, and ways of life.